asmuth/clip/manual/architecture.md

 *Usually*, the size of the outer box is constrained; in that case reserving space for a block element means shrinking the layer region and growing the block region, i.e. subtracing space from the inner box.
-However, when either the width or the height of the parent box are unspecified, space for BLOCK elements can be reserved by simply growing the outer box and leaving the inner box untouched.
+However, when either the width or the height of the parent box are unspecified, space for BLOCK elements may be reserved by simply growing the outer box and leaving the inner box untouched.